sparkflows/sparkflows-docs/docs/user-guide/export-import/export-project.rst

    :width: 60%

-Select the Applications you want to export
+Select the Projects you want to export
 ------------------------------

-* Select the Applications you would like to export.
+* Select the Projects you would like to export.
 * Then click on the Export button.

  .. figure:: ../../_assets/user-guide/export-import/application.png